 The height of any structure associated with a Large-Scale Ground-Mounted Solar Electric

 Installation shall not exceed 25 feet.
 [Amended height 5-9-2013 ATM, Art.
+21]

+(4) The size of the Solar Electric Generating Facility including required setbacks shall not exceed 10 acres, except that where the Special Permit Granting Authority determines it appropriate, the maximum size of the facility may be increased by

+a. an additional 2 ½ acres if the Facility is sited on glacial till and sandy soil that is not heavily forested; and

+b. an additional 2 ½ acres if the Facility is sited in a location where it is not visible from any existing residence.

-21]2 ½ 2 ½ H. Design and Performance Standards
+H. Design and Performance Standards

 Lighting